ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Evaluation of ProveRAG

 \textbf{Cosine Similarity:} 0.7038, \textbf{ROUGE-L:} 0.1892

 }

 \end{mybox}

 In this case, the response generated by ProveRAG-Aqua is `FN' since the LLM omitted some detailed information regarding the mitigation strategies.
 Note that the response is actually not bad; it just lacks some details, and the metrics reflect that it is actually close to the context in the Retrieved URLs.
-This underscores the closeness between TP and FN values shown in Figure \ref{fig:proverag_cosine_rouge}.

-Now, to see the performance of ProveRAG on other LLM (and provenance quality), here are the responses of CVE-2024-0267 for both \textit{Llama3.1-8B} and \textit{gpt-4o-mini}:
+This explains the closeness between TP and FN values shown in Figure \ref{fig:proverag_cosine_rouge}.
+Now, to see the performance of ProveRAG on another LLM, here are the responses of CVE-2024-0267 for both \textit{Llama3.1-8B} and \textit{gpt-4o-mini}: